-The largest component of Empire's investments and other operations segment is its 41.5 percent (40.2 percent fully diluted) equity accounted interest in Crombie REIT, a Canadian real estate investment trust.
+The largest component of Empire's investments and other operations segment is its 41.5 percent (40.2 percent fully diluted) equity accounted interest in Crombie REIT.
 Crombie REIT began in 2006 with the transfer of an initial portfolio of properties from Empire subsidiaries, with Empire maintaining a significant ownership interest.
-Crombie REIT currently owns a portfolio of 255 retail and office properties across Canada, comprising approximately 17.4 million square feet, with a strategy to own and operate a portfolio of high quality grocery and drug store anchored shopping centres and freestanding stores primarily in Canada's top 36 markets.